 The oldest vines at Château du Mourre du Tendre is a Grenache vineyard planted in 1925 on gravelly clay soils in the Côtes-du-Rhône appellation.
-These vines were supplemented in 1969 with the addition of Mourvedre bringing the total size of site to 7 hectares.
+These vines were supplemented in 1969 with the addition of Mourvèdre, bringing the site’s total size to 7 hectares.
 This is the source of the estate’s Côtes-du-Rhône Villages Vieilles Vignes cuvée.
-It is darker, earthier and more somber than the regular Côtes-du-Rhône, no doubt due to the Mourvedre, but it retains the intensity and charming rusticity that is the hallmark of this estate.
-Like it’s siblings, it is fermented whole cluster with indigenous yeasts and aged for three years before release.
+It is darker, earthier, and more somber than the regular Côtes-du-Rhône, undoubtedly due to the Mourvèdre.
+Still, it retains the intensity and charming rusticity that is the hallmark of this estate.
+Like its siblings, it is fermented whole-cluster with indigenous yeasts and aged for three years before release.